raymond-1227/soundfixer-mv3/README.md

 Unfortunately, this extension doesn't work on all websites — specifically, we're not allowed to use the Web Audio API from a cross-domain `<audio>` source.
 Thankfully, YouTube is not cross-domain!

+## Testing the extension locally

+1. Download the latest release source code [here](https://github.com/raymond-1227/soundfixer-mv3/releases/latest)
+2. Decompress the .zip file
+3. Go to Chrome > Extensions > Manage Extensions
+4. Enable Developer mode (at the top right corner)
+5. Click "Load unpacked" (at the top left corner) and select the decompressed folder
+6. Enjoy!

 ## Contributing

 By participating in this project you agree to follow the [Contributor Code of Conduct](https://contributor-covenant.org/version/1/4/) and to release your contributions under the Unlicense.